 - Learn the location of your tank and field lines

-- Do not flush anything solid but toilet paper!
+- Don't flush anything solid but toilet paper!

-- Keep your septic tank lid and clean-outs easily accesible
+- Keep your septic tank lid and clean-outs easily accessible.

-- Do not plant anything but grass over your tank and lines
+- Don't plant anything but grass over your tank and lines.

-- Do not put grease into your sink drains
+- Don't put grease into your sink drains.

-- Divert rain water runoff from your septic drain field
+- Divert down spout and surface water runoff away from your septic drain field.

-- Do not build anything over your tank or field lines
+- Don't build anything over your tank or field lines.

 How Does My Septic System Work?